 Mike Snicer

-I saw the Lethbridge, Ab, Canada show.
+I saw the Lethbridge, AB Canada show.
 Standouts being burning for you and Eric's spiel before playing Godzilla.
 I remember loving that show, and U-Paris rocked too.

 Neil Boyle